 What’s a good score on the SAT or ACT?

 A score that’s at the top of one school’s range easily could be at the bottom of another school’s range.
 A better question might be what score should my student get based on her abilities?
 Or even more appropriate: Given my student’s grades, interests, activities, and intended major, what score will ensure that colleges will take a good look at her application?
-Let me ask you a few questions about your student, and together we can prepare her to get her the best possible score.

 Do you guarantee a certain score or a certain increase?

 Wendy has never made guarantees like that, and she never will.
 A student who comes for tutoring in the 90th percentile won’t increase as much as a student who starts out in the 40th percentile.
 Students have different abilities and not all students are equally motivated.